A Parent’s Guide to Bloom’s Taxonomy

 Apply

+This involves applying learned concepts to solve real-world problems and develop unique solutions.
 Using what they have learned in a new way exemplifies the application level.
 At this level, kids might be asked to solve, model, construct or experiment with different elements of the subject.
+By engaging in different types of problem-solving tasks, students become adept at applying theory practically.

 Analyze

 Breaking something down into steps or component parts typifies the analyzing level, as does finding evidence to support inferences or generalizations.
-Thinking tasks at this level include categorizing, dissecting and differentiating.
+Thinking tasks at this level include categorizing, dissecting, and differentiating.
+Activities might include organizing and synthesizing information from various sources.

 Evaluate

 At this level, the cognitive demand is pretty high.
+This focus on evaluation pushes students to develop critical judgment abilities.
 Kids might be asked to make a judgment based on a set of criteria, to prove or disprove, to justify or give an opinion.
+Students might also engage in classroom debates or analysis activities that enhance their evaluation skills.

 Create